-Many of the considerations taken when configuring a machine to serve a database can be applied to configuring a node for Riak as well.
+Many of the considerations taken when configuring a machine to serve a database apply to configuring a node for Riak as well.
 Mounting disks with noatime and having separate disks for your OS and Riak data lead to much better performance.
 See System Planning for more information.

 Disk Space Planning and Ownership Handoff

-When Riak nodes fail or leave the cluster for some other reason, other nodes in the cluster begin engaging in the process of ownership handoff, whereby the remaining nodes assume ownership of the data partitions handled by the node that has left.
-While this is an expected state of affairs in Riak, one side effect is that this requires more intensive disk space usage from the other nodes, in rare cases to the point of filling the disk of one or more of those nodes.
+When Riak nodes fail or leave the cluster, other nodes in the cluster start the ownership handoff process.
+Ownership handoff is when remaining nodes take ownership of the data partitions handled by an absent node.
+One side effect of this process is that the other nodes require more intensive disk space usage; in rare cases filling the disk of one or more of those nodes.

 When making disk space planning decisions, we recommend that you:

-- assume that one or more nodes may be down at any time, and
+- assume that one or more nodes may be down at any time

 - monitor your disk space usage and add additional space when usage exceeds 50-60% of available space.